cysouw/diathesis/text/c08_preverbs.md

    Ich schütte den Eimer aus.
 :::

 Third, some verbs appear to be counterexamples to the generalisation of accusative arguments with preverb diathesis because they do not have a full accusative argument after the application of the diathesis.
 However, they still have an accusative reflexive pronoun as a kind of formal substitute for the accusative.
-Note that functionally this reflexive pronoun is never coding a 'self-inflicting' reflexive construction, but only substituting for the 'missing' accusative argument.
+Note that functionally this reflexive pronoun is never coding a "self-inflicting" reflexive construction, but only substituting for the "missing" accusative argument.

-- Some transitive verbs with an accusative lose the accusative argument after the diathesis, but formally an 'empty' accusative is retained in the form of a reflexive pronoun.
+- Some transitive verbs with an accusative lose the accusative argument after the diathesis, but formally an "empty" accusative is retained in the form of a reflexive pronoun.
 This is for example attested with the diathesis from *schreiben* 'to write' to *verschreiben* 'to misspell' in [@next a], see [@sec:preverb-reflexive-accusative-drop].
-- Some intransitive verbs remain intransitive after the diathesis, but formally an 'empty' accusative is added in the form of a reflexive pronoun.
+- Some intransitive verbs remain intransitive after the diathesis, but formally an "empty" accusative is added in the form of a reflexive pronoun.
 This is for example attested with the diathesis from *arbeiten* 'to work' to *überarbeiten* 'to overwork' in [@next b], see [@sec:preverb-reflexive].
 - Similarly, some intransitives (typically movement verbs) show even more indications that the prefixed verb with reflexive pronoun is alike to a transitive verb.
 This is for example attested with the diathesis from *laufen* 'to walk' to *verlaufen* 'to be lost' in [@next c], see [@sec:preverb-reflexive-intransitive-antiresultative].
-Some typical 'agentive' characteristics are attested with *verlaufen*, e.g. a perfect auxiliary *haben*.
+Some typical "agentive" characteristics are attested with *verlaufen*, e.g. a perfect auxiliary *haben*.

 ::: ex
 a.
 Er schreibt einen Brief. \